51Degrees/documentation/src/features/flexibleaccessors.md

 @startsnippet{dotnet}
 In .NET, IDE auto-complete support is dependent on having a specific interface/type with defined properties.
 This is supported by allowing the @aspectdata type and associated interface to be extended for each engine.
-@FlowData can then then return this specific type/interface.
+@Flowdata can then then return this specific type/interface.
 For example, the 51Degrees device detection engines use the IDeviceData interface to define all the properties that are available.
-After @FlowData has been processed, you can request the IDeviceData from it:
+After @flowdata has been processed, you can request the IDeviceData from it:

 ```{cs}
 var deviceData = flowdata.Get<IDeviceData>();